BBlack-Hun/Blog/api/readMe.md

 1. import app.js
 2. invoke in start()
 3. Setup .env in the root
-4. Add MONGO_URI with correct value
+4. Add MONGO_URL with correct value

 #### contoller